hellohaptik/docs_haptik/docs/bot-builder/basic/create-your-first-bot.md

 ![add_custom_skill](assets/ss12.png)

-Once a new Skill is created successfully, you can start adding Nodes on the skill to start with your conversational journey.
+Once a new Skill is created successfully, you can start adding Nodes on the skill to start creating your conversational journey.
 To know more about Nodes, click [**here**](https://docs.haptik.ai/bot-builder/basic/creating-nodes).

 ![add_nodes](assets/ss13.png)